Seahawks safety Ryan Neal ‘ready to rock’ with more playing time

 “Whenever he’s played for us, he’s always been active and kind of in the midst of the action,” Carroll said.

-Neal was far from flawless Sunday, beaten on each of Detroit’s last two touchdowns, passes by Jared Goff of 4 yards to tight end T.J.
+Neal was far from flawless Sunday, beaten on Detroit’s last two touchdowns, passes by Jared Goff of 4 yards to tight end T.J.
 Hockenson and 2 yards to running back Justin Jackson.

 “He had a couple big plays down by the goal line that got away that he could have won that would have been really great wins for us,” Carroll said.
 “But he’ll make those plays.
 He was close enough to do that.”

-Hurtt called each issues with leverage and said “he’ll continue to clean” those up.
+Hurtt called each play issues with leverage and said “he’ll continue to clean” those up.

-The Seahawks defense needs a pretty deep cleaning at this point, as well, and playing more of Neal at potentially the expense of Jones is far from all the makeover Seattle may need.
+The Seahawks defense needs a pretty deep cleaning at this point, and playing more of Neal at potentially the expense of Jones is far from all the makeover they may need.

 But it’s also evidence of the Seahawks trying to figure out how to stop the defensive bleeding, knowing that only an otherworldly effort by the offense and quarterback Geno Smith prevented a disastrous loss against the Lions.